The Blue Night of the Orient

 11:00 PM – 12:00 AM | CONCERT 5: Tarabi

 Tarab is the Arab musical art form in which the voice and melody transport the audience into a state of ecstasy and deep emotion.
 This performance celebrates three major schools of Arabic singing: those of Oum Kalthoum, Asmahan, and Fayrouz.
-This ambitious project takes on a special dimension with the performance of Tunisian singer Dorsaf Hamdani, whose voice combines power, finesse, and emotion, making her the ideal performer to revisit these legendary repertoires.
+This ambitious project takes on a special dimension with the performance of Tunisian singer Dorsaf Hamdani, whose voice combines power, finesse, and emotion, making her the ideal artist to revisit these legendary repertoires.
 In this journey, Dorsaf Hamdani explores these three distinct worlds, highlighting the nuances of Tarab.
 Oum Kalthoum, the quintessential ambassador of Tarab, the Star of the Orient, was an Egyptian singer who embodied vocal power and emotional interpretation taken to the extreme.
 Her songs, such as Al-Atlal, Enta Omri, and Roubaiyat Al-Khayyam, are masterpieces that blend improvisation, long melodic phrases, and intense lyricism.
 A performance imbued with the mastery of maqam and improvisation that define the richness of Tarab.

 With her crystalline timbre and a technique reminiscent of European opera singing, Asmahan represents a fusion of East and West.
 Her songs, such as “Ahwa” or “Layali El Ouns fi Vienna,” showcase a more refined Tarab, where the voice dances over delicate and poetic melodies.

 With Fayrouz, Tarab takes on a more spiritual and intimate form, where the melody melts into a nostalgic tenderness, a more meditative approach to Arabic poetry.
 Songs like “Baadak ala Bali” or “Kifak Inta” showcase a more refined yet still spellbinding approach.
-“Tarabi” will thus be a tribute to these great voices of the Arab world, reimagined by a minimalist ensemble—highlighting the oud, buzuq, and Arabic-Ottoman percussion—and an exceptional artist, for an evening where music and emotion will reach their peak.
+“Tarabi” will thus be a tribute to these great voices of the Arab world, reimagined by a minimalist ensemble—featuring the oud, buzuq, and Arabic-Ottoman percussion—and an exceptional artist, for an evening where music and emotion will reach their peak.

 Artists